laro/Cilia/README.md

         - for perfect forwarding.
         - Technically a right-value reference (`X&&`)?
 - Type traits `InArgumentType` to determine the concrete type to be used for `in`-passing.
+    - The rule of thumb is:
+        - Objects with a size less than or equal to the size of two pointers (i.e. of up to 16 bytes) are passed by value.
+        - Larger objects are passed by reference.
     - Use const _reference_ (`const&`) as general default.
         - `using<type T> T::InArgumentType = const T&`
     - A "list of exceptions" for the "const _value_ types" (`const X`).